TanmayKhule/TanmayKhule/README.md

-- 👋 Hi, I’m Tanmay
+- 👋 Hi, I’m Tanmay Khule
-- 💼 I'm a Data Scientist at Dubai Holding
+- 💼 I'm a Third Year CSE Student from Mumbai
 - 💬 Talk to me about freelancing opportunities in data science and software engineering
 - 👯 I’m looking to collaborate on backend software engineering projects